PRODUCT

 Problem statement

-Today, noon accounts are designed for single-user ownership, but households operate as multi-actor systems.
+Today, noon accounts are designed for single-user ownership, but homes function as multi-user systems with shared responsibility.

-• The person who can act lacks real-time context and time
+• The person who can place orders lacks real-time context and time

-• Workarounds (OTP sharing, screenshots, calls) are insecure and inefficient
+• Informal workarounds (OTP sharing, shared passwords, screenshots) are insecure and unscalable

 What needs to be built?

-Participants should imagine they are launching this as a real product at noon.
-Below are the core expectations :
+Participants should imagine launching this as a real product at noon.
+Core expectations include:

 1. Account and Identity